sebras/manpages-l10n/CONTRIBUTING.md

 manpages-l10n has a multidistros purpose, thus would need to be released every 3 months.
 If you want to help for this administrative tasks, here is what you need to do.

-Firt, you need to get the appropriate rights requesting on the salsa repo?
+First, you need to get the appropriate rights on the salsa repo.

 Next:
 * Search with grep for the current version number.
 You'll get some